michaelsproul/skarn/design/Algorithm.md

     if (is_extraneous and options.delete_extra) or
        (is_excluded and options.delete_excluded):
-        add the path to copy_paths
+        add the path to delete_paths

 return (copy_paths, delete_paths)
 ```